jkulak/git-ninja/README.md

 References are easy to remember names that point to a commit hash and can be used interchangeably with hashes. 🔩 Under the hood, references are text files that store the 40 character hash that identifies (references) a commit.

 You can see those files by listing the `.git/refs` directory.
-Try `$ find .git/refs`.
-There is a git plumbing command for that as well: `$ git show-ref` - that will list all references with their corresponding commit hashes.
+Try `find .git/refs`.
+There is a git plumbing command for that as well: `git show-ref` - that will list all references with their corresponding commit hashes.

-Some references will point to your branches `$ git show-ref | grep heads` or `$ git show-ref --heads`, other reference tags `$ git show-ref --tags` and other your remote branches and tags `$ git show-ref | grep remote`.
+Some references will point to your branches `git show-ref | grep heads` or `git show-ref --heads`, other reference tags `git show-ref --tags` and other your remote branches and tags `git show-ref | grep remote`.

 Thanks to references system we can use branch and tag names with git commands, like

-* `$ git rev-parse master` - to see the hash of the latest commit in master branch
+* `git rev-parse master` - to see the hash of the latest commit in master branch
-* `$ git cat-file -p my-branch` - to see the content of the latest commit object in my-branch
+* `git cat-file -p my-branch` - to see the content of the latest commit object in my-branch

 [🔝 go to table of content](#toc)